hokus15/pioniq/README.md

 sudo systemctl restart gpsd
 ```

-For testing that GPS works, try to run `cgps` utility.
-Make sure you have the GPS USB plugged in in your Raspberry Pi port.
-You will need the USB to micro USB adapter.
+For testing that GPS is working, make sure you have the GPS USB plugged in in your Raspberry Pi port (you will need the USB to micro USB adapter) and try to run `cgps` utility.
 ```
 cgps
 ```